prisma/prisma1/docs/1.0/04-Reference/02-Data-Modeling/01-Data-Modelling-(SDL).md

 #### System fields: `createdAt` and `updatedAt`

-Graphcool further has two special fields which you can add to your types:
+The data model further provides two special fields which you can add to your types:

 - `createdAt: DateTime!`: Stores the exact date and time for when a node of this model type was _created_.
 - `updatedAt: DateTime!`: Stores the exact date and time for when a node of this model type was _last updated_.

-If you want your types to expose these fields, you can simply add them to the type definition and Graphcool will take care of actually managing them for you.
+If you want your types to expose these fields, you can simply add them to the type definition.

-## Object types
+## Model types

-An _object type_ (or short _type_) defines the structure for one concrete part of your data model.
-If you are familiar with SQL databases you can think of an object type as the schema for a table in your relational database.
+A _model type_ (or short _type_) defines the structure for one concrete part of your data model.
+If you are familiar with SQL databases you can think of a model type as the schema for a table in your relational database.
 A type has a _name_ and one or multiple _[fields](#fields)_.

 An instantiation of a type is called a _node_.
-The collection of all nodes is what you would refer to as your "application data".
-The term node refers to a node inside your "data graph".
+This term refers to a node inside your _data graph_.

-Every type you define in your data model will be available as a type in the generated database schema.
+Every type you define in your data model will be available as an analogous type in the generated _database schema_.

-### Defining an object type
+### Defining a model type

-A GraphQL object type is defined in the data model with the keyword `type`:
+A model type is defined in the data model with the keyword `type`:

 ```graphql
 type Article {